-My work advances a humanistic understanding of values and normativity: “Norms are made for humankind, not humankind for norms.”
+My work in ethics advances a naturalistics and humanistic understanding of values and normativity: “Norms are made for humankind, not humankind for norms.”
 Norms – including those of ethics, epistemology, and rationality – are created by us, have a legitimate claim to govern us only insofar as they are practically useful to us, and remain always open to revision.

 [Invited contributions, currently in progress]